Chapter Three: First Blood

 “Do you?”
 Gordon questioned.

 Red Robin stayed silent for several moments.
-The paused was too long.
+The pause was too long.
 Tim had learned something about who this assassin group was after since they had last spoken.
 “No. I don’t.”
 Nightwing studied him.
 He was sure that Tim had just lied.

 “You came across this group but know nothing about them.”
 Gordon surmised before sighing.
 “Until the culprits behind this are brought in more will follow this girl’s fate.”